moving-to-gibraltar · Last updated 2 June 2026

 Housing: The Biggest Practical Difference

 Malta is much larger with far more housing diversity.
 You can live in Valletta, St Julian's, Sliema, or quieter areas like Gozo.
 There is a proper range of price points and property types.
+If space and housing choice matter to you, Malta wins this category clearly.

 Lifestyle and Feel

 Gibraltar feels like a small British town that happens to be in the Mediterranean.
 That is genuinely appealing to some people and less so to others.
 The community is tight-knit, English is the primary language, and there is an authentic local culture that has developed over three centuries of British rule alongside Genoese, Moroccan, Jewish, and Spanish influences.
+Residents consistently describe low crime, sunshine for most of the year, beaches within easy reach, and a relaxed pace that larger cities cannot offer.

 Malta feels more Mediterranean in character.
 Maltese is the national language (though English is widespread), the architecture is distinctly different, and there is a larger, more diverse expat population.
+Residents coming from the UK often comment on the volume of construction activity in certain parts of Malta, whereas Gibraltar's small size naturally limits new building.

 Job Market